Prag8855/aab/content/guides/freelance-visa.md

 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa[^13]
 - Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 3 to 5 years[^10]

-The [artist visa](/glossary/Artist%20visa) and the language teacher visa are the same thing as the freelance visa.[^8]
+The [artist visa](/glossary/Artist%20visa) and the language teacher visa are the same thing as the freelance visa.[^8] The application process is the same.

 This guide explains how to apply for a freelance visa in Berlin or in your country.